Skip to main content

 Change How You Eat

-What you eat when you have GERD is may affect your reflux, but how you eat also plays an important role in the frequency and severity of your heartburn.2 Not only should you eat slowly, but you should avoid overeating, as this can put pressure on your lower esophageal sphincter.2 You may want to try eating multiple small meals throughout the course of the day, rather than three large meals.2
+What you eat when you have GERD is may affect your reflux, but how you eat also plays an important role in the frequency and severity of your heartburn.2 Not only should you eat slowly, but you should avoid overeating, as this can put pressure on your lower esophageal sphincter.2 You may want to try eating multiple small meals throughout the course of the day, rather than three large meals.2 Make sure that there’s at least three hours between your last meal and bedtime.2

 While not exactly a natural remedy for acid reflux, you can use Nexium 24HR to treat frequent heartburn.
 Although Nexium 24HR isn’t intended for immediate heartburn relief (it may take 1-4 days for full effect), it provides long-lasting heartburn relief; check the label for full dosing instructions.